 The Chamber is the leader in ensuring the growth and prosperity of our regional business community and members.

-- Establish the region as a recognized destination marketplace
+- Establish the region as a full-service metropolitan marketplace.

 Year in Review